rostools/cog-flow-intro/git.md

 ## Repositories: Local and remote

 When we want to work on a Git repository, we either create a new one or we clone (i.e., download) an existing one to our computer.
-When we have such a repository residing on our local machine, it's called a *local* repository. :warning: do we want to include how to init and clone a repo or it that taking it too far? :warning:
+When we have such a repository residing on our local machine, it's called a *local* repository.

 The purpose of a local repository is to make changes to our code, create new branches (more on this in the [Branching](branching.md) post), and committing the changes.
 It also allows you to work offline, without needing a network connection.